dmarcoux-archives/znc/README.md

 # <a href="https://github.com/dmarcoux/znc">dmarcoux/znc</a>

-My setup to run ZNC on *openSUSE Leap 15.0* hosted on *Hetzner*
+My setup to run ZNC on *openSUSE Leap 15.1* hosted on *Hetzner*

 ### Setup

-*openSUSE* is supported, but not as part of one of the official images.
-To install *openSUSE* on a *Hetzner* server,
+*openSUSE Leap 15.1* is supported, but not as part of one of the official images.
+To install *openSUSE Leap 15.1* on a *Hetzner* server,

 1. Deploy a *Hetzner* server with any of the official images using the web interface
 2. Go under the `ISO Images` on the server's page
-3. Mount the `openSUSE Leap 15.0` ISO image
+3. Mount the `openSUSE Leap 15.1` ISO image
 4. Reboot the server
-5. Install `openSUSE Leap 15.0`
+5. Install `openSUSE Leap 15.1`
 6. Unmount the ISO image
 7. Copy SSH public key to the server
    ```